opendatacube/governance/governance.md

 All members of the Council, shall disclose to the rest of the Council any conflict of interest they may have.
 Members with a conflict of interest in a particular issue may participate in Council discussions on that issue, but must recuse themselves from voting on the issue.
-If the BDFL has recused his/herself for a particular decision, they will appoint a substitute BDFL for that decision.

 ### Private communications of the Council